-So how do you change so you come across like a person and not a Boss?
-Here are 2 simple things you can do right now.
+So, how do you change so you come across like a person and not a Boss?
+Here are two simple things you can do right now.

-We have all been in situations where we had a bad morning at home after waking up late and rushing to get to work on time.
-When you finally arrive, you’re “short” with the first people you see, until you’re able to sit down and catch our breath.
-The problem in this scenario is that you just affected 5 maybe 10 people that you passed or interacted with on the way to your office.
+The problem in this scenario: you just affected the 5 – 10 people you interacted with—or simply brushed by—on the way to your office.
 Those employees now feel undervalued.
-Remember just seeing you smile at them has an immediate impact (Refer to Step 1).
-Arriving in a “huff” can imply to your team that they are not important to you; Remember that perception is reality!
-Regardless of your bad morning, they don’t deserve to feel inadequate.
+Keep in mind that your smile has an immediate impact.
+Arriving in a huff can imply to your team that they are not important to you.
+Regardless of your bad morning, they don’t deserve to feel inadequate!

 Next time you arrive at the office, gather your thoughts, take a deep breath, and be in the present moment.
 Then walk into work with a smile.
 Say hello to all those who you encounter.

 Don’t miss important moments to be human with each of them!

 It’s perfectly OK to admit you’re human!
 When you are chatting with an employee, you can say you got a rough start, that the alarm went off too early, that you haven’t had that first cup of coffee yet.
 We all have rough mornings.

 You just created a moment that your employee can relate to!
 Making this connection between you and your employees makes you human in their eyes.

 Not being afraid to show a little vulnerability, showing people that you have something in common, allowing them to be forgiving if need be—these establish a connection.
 They make a lasting impression.

 Employee engagement doesn’t have to be hard.
 Simply smiling, saying hello, and showing your human side will leave a lasting impression on your team.